paug/android-makers-2018/_posts/2016-12-21-good-morning-android-makers.markdown

 ***

+Did you like Droidcon Paris?
+You will love Android Makers the 10th and 11th April 2017!

 On November 9-10, 2015, BeMyApp and Paris Android User Group held the third edition of Droidcon Paris.
 This two-day event was dedicated to the Android platform and offered participants the opportunity to meet new people, exchange on their latest projects, discover new UI/UX trends, design patterns and good practises, and improve their working methodology.
 In short, it was THE annual French meeting for those working with the green droid.

 This year, our team decided to embark on a new challenge, so that each of you would leave the event with even more knowledge and fresh ideas.
 This year, we are launching a new annual meeting: **Android Makers**.